Quantum Algorithm for Linear Regression: Introduction

 \section{Introduction}

-\emph{Curve fitting} \cite{cf}, also known as \emph{regression analysis} in statistics, is the process of constructing a (simple continuous) curve that has the best fit to a series of data points.
-It can be used to understand the relationships among two or more variables, and to infer values of a function where no data are available.
-It also provides an efficient means of data compression.
-Therefore, it has found numerous applications in science, engineering and economics.
-How to quickly fit a large amount of data into a simple model has become an important problem for many tasks.
+\emph{Curve fitting}, also known as \emph{regression analysis} in statistics, is the process of constructing a mathematical function that has the best fit to a series of data points according to some criterion.
+This procedure is widely used in many scientific fields, including physics, astronomy, chemistry, biology, medicine, agriculture, geology, engineering, economics, etc. It can help us to understand the relationship among variables, to predict the unknown value of a variable from the known values of other variables, to compress data, and to aid data visualization.
+In practice, one often needs to fit a concise theoretical model to a huge amount of experimental data, and it is highly desirable to have an efficient algorithm for this task.

-\emph{Least squares} \cite{ls} is one of the most popular methods of curve fitting.
-This method minimizes the sum of squared residuals, where a residual is the difference between an observed value and the value predicted by a model.
-Formally, we need to find the parameter vector $\vb$ that minimizes the quantity $\nm{\F \vb - \vy}^2$, where $\F$ is the \emph{design matrix}, and $\vy$ is the \emph{response vector}.
-The solution is known as $\hvb = (\F^{\mathrm{T}} \F)^{-1} \F^{\mathrm{T}} \vy$.
-To compute this solution, the best classical algorithm needs to take $\poly{n,d}$ time, where $n$ is the number of data points to be fitted, and $d$ is the dimension of \emph{feature vectors} (namely, $\F$ is an $n \times d$ matrix).